playablefactoryAdmin/studio-faq/transitionFX.md

 ## 2. Autoplay

-"If you want the animation to start as soon as the object is added to the scene, you can check the autoplay option.
+If you want the animation to start as soon as the object is added to the scene, you can check the autoplay option.

 ## 3. Hide On Complete